danymukesha/alimap/README.md

 ## **Overview**

-**Alimap** is a fully stand-alone Bash-based pipeline for read filtering and quality control of BAM alignment files.
+**alimap** is a fully stand-alone Bash-based pipeline for read filtering and quality control of BAM alignment files.
 It improves upon standard tools by integrating:

 -   **Multi-step filtering** (blacklist removal, MAPQ thresholds, unmapped read exclusion)
 -   **Per-read removal logs** for transparency and reproducibility